smbt-ux-swe/tennis-club-organizer/README.md

 This project is inspired from the tennis club that I have participated in for more than 4 years.
 I felt necessity to automate the process for operating the tennis play in regular basis.

 ## Difficulty
-The quantity to analyze fairness is small compared to the variables..
+The quantity to analyze fairness is small compared to the variables.